 so what is TFTP and what it stands for? i will explain, TFTP means Trivial File Transfer Protocol.
-Trivial File Transfer Protocol (TFTP) is a very simple file transfer protocol, with the functionality of a very basic form of FTP; it was first defined in 1980.
-It was used to boot up computer back in the old days.
+Trivial File Transfer Protocol (TFTP) is a very simple file transfer protocol, it is another form of a really basic FTP server without security.
+Therfore, i would recommend that you use this type of server in private networks in you LAN, not in a public network like the internet.

 The first thing you need to consider is if you are using a firewall in your network. if you are. make sure you have PORT 69 unblocked in your firewall.

-All the dedicated server we install have Linux Red Hat Fedora Core 7
+All the dedicated server we install have Linux Red Hat Distributions like Fedora Or CentOS

 1. the first step is to login as root in your linux server